microsoft/vscode-docs/docs/customization/colorizer.md

 # Adding Language Colorization

 VS Code includes support for [many languages](/docs/languages/overview.md) in the box giving great syntax highlighting (colorization), bracket matching and more.
 You and the community can also add new languages to VS Code.
-This topic explains how to install new languages from the Extension Gallery as well as create your own.
+This topic explains how to install new languages from the Extension Marketplace as well as create your own.

-## Adding Colorizers from the Gallery
+## Adding Colorizers from the Marketplace

-Many language colorizers have been uploaded to the VS Code [Extension Gallery](/docs/editor/extension-gallery.md) by the community.
+Many language colorizers have been uploaded to the VS Code [Extension Marketplace](/docs/editor/extension-gallery.md) by the community.
 If you find one you want to use, simply install it and restart VS Code and the new language will be available.

 > **Tip:** To search for language support for a specific language, type the language name in the `Extension: Install Extension` dropdown to filter the available extensions.

 ![filter go language](images/colorizer/filter-go.png)

-You can also browse the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Languages) to find available colorizers and language support.
+You can also browse the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Languages) site directly to find available colorizers and language support.

 ## Adding a New Language